jessonfoo/p002/week_6/README.md

 Last week you started creating your own objects in Ruby.
 This week you will be working with something called Object-Oriented Design.
 There is a great resource called [Practical Object-Oriented Design in Ruby (book)](http://www.poodr.com/) (affectionately pronounced "Poo-Dur").
 There isn't a free copy online, so use the mighty power of google (and the free book preview on Amazon) to introduce yourself to the fundamentals of object-oriented design.

-Don't forget your Unit Goals (listed below)!
+Don't forget your Expectations for the Unit (listed below)!

 ## Challenges